About

 Mindfulness and spiritual practices are an integral part of my life.
 I am trained in Transcendental Meditation, Path of Freedom by Prison Mindfulness Institute, Mindful Based Eating (MB-Eat), and am active in my faith community.

 Community engagement is important to me.
 I’ve volunteered with The Ties Program (supporting international adoptees participating in birth country travel), Girls Scouts, and teaching ESL.
-I enjoy volunteering with incarcerated mothers via the Women’s Storybook Project of Texas, supporting veterans with Operation Red Wings Foundation, talking with community groups about anxiety and grief, and leading workshops on art + creativity.
+I enjoy volunteering with incarcerated mothers via the Women’s Storybook Project of Texas, supporting veterans with Operation Red Wings Foundation, talking with community groups about anxiety and neurodiversity, and leading workshops on art + creativity.